Why do you need a title?

-- It should also stimulate the audience’s interest.
+- To stimulate the audience’s interest

 Title Fail: What to Avoid